3kh0/bing-rewards/README.md

 - The original author took down the code from their GitHub back in July 2018.
 The author gave me permission to re-upload and maintain, but wishes to stay anonymous.
 I will continue to maintain until this page says otherwise.
 - UK quiz updates by `chris987789`
 - 2FA code by `revolutionisme`
-- Telegram notifications by `hosein-hub`
+- Telegram notifications by `hoseininjast`
 - Punch card, dashboard json, This or That perfect score, and more based on `Charles Bel's` wonderful [repo](https://github.com/charlesbel/Microsoft-Rewards-Farmer).
 - Microsoft Edge support by `Summon528`